dullhunk/book/careers-lab/cv-errors.md

 ## Personal Details (PD)

+How to get in touch

   1. **ADDRESS** PushedForSpace?
 Consider leaving out your postal address (an email address and phone number are usually sufficient, first contact from an employer is unlikely to be by post)
   2. **THIS IS A CV (WELL DUH!)** Don't include the title RESUME or CURRICULUM VITAE.
 It will be obvious to the reader that the document is a CV/Resume, saying that it is wastes valuable space.
 The title of the document should be YOUR NAME big, bold and simple.
 E.g. just "ALAN TURING" not "CURRICULUM VITAE ALAN TURING".
-  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV
+  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV.
+It's not relevant to your job application
-  4. **MUGSHOT?** It is unusual to put a photo of yourself on your CV
+  4. **MUGSHOT?** It is unusual to put a photo of yourself on your CV.
+It's not relevant to your job application
-  5. **MYDOMAIN.COM** The email me@mydomain.com says something important about you (besides just how to make contact) so make sure you mention your personal domain / email you have one.
+  5. **MYDOMAIN.COM** The email me@mydomain.com says something important about you (besides just how to make contact) so make sure you mention your personal domain / website / email if you have one.
 It's more impressive than me@hotmail.com, me@gmail.com or me@student.manchester.ac.uk

 ## Formatting (FM)